 KATHLEEN RONAYNE and ADAM BEAM

-Newsom said he would consider different needs based on the types of businesses and where they are located.
-He and other governors are working together on guidelines for restarting their economies.
-Colorado and Nevada on Monday joined the Western States Pact that also includes Washington and Oregon.
+Newsom said he will outline a strategy on Tuesday for phasing in the reopening of businesses, with different needs based on the type of business and where it’s located.
+He said he’s turned to other governors in Western States Pact on reopening for guidance and best practices.
+Colorado and Nevada on Monday joined the pact that also includes Washington and Oregon.

 The governor’s office didn’t immediately respond to the letter.
 But Gallagher, of Yuba City, said he believes Newsom is open to a regional approach to easing restrictions.